UTD-JLA/another-immersion-bot/docs/showcase.md

 Timezones are determined as follows:
 1. Manual Input (ex. `date: yesterday at 8pm JST`)
-2. User config.
+2. User config
-3. Guild config.
+3. Guild config
-4. CST
+4. UTC

 with the higher options taking priority.